-The great, late director John Cassavetes created dramatically intense vehicles for himself (“Husbands”), his wife Gena Rowlands (“Minnie and Moskowitz,” “A Woman Under the Influence”), and a select group of actors that he liked, such as Peter Falk and Ben Gazzara.
+The late, great director John Cassavetes created dramatically intense vehicles for himself (“Husbands”), his wife, Gena Rowlands (“Minnie and Moskowitz” “Love Streams”), and a select group of actors that he liked, such as Peter Falk and Ben Gazzara.

 “A Woman Under the Influence,” arguably Cassavetes masterpiece, is an insightful essay on sexual politics, marriage and family life.
 The protagonist, Mabel Longhetti (Gena Rowlands in an Oscar-nominated performance), is a working class housewife who crosses the line into what society considers to be insanity, or madness.